Goodluck Jonathan: 2011

 On 29 May 2011, a few hours after Goodluck Jonathan was sworn in as president, several bombings purportedly by Boko Haram killed 15 and injured 55.
 On 16 June 2011, Boko Haram claimed to have conducted the Abuja police headquarters bombing, the first known suicide attack in Nigeria.
 Two months later the United Nations building in Abuja was bombed, signifying the first time that Boko Haram attacked an international organisation.
 In December 2011, it carried out attacks in Damaturu killing over a hundred people, subsequently clashing with security forces in December, resulting in at least 68 deaths.
 Two days later on Christmas Day, Boko Haram attacked several Christian churches with bomb blasts and shootings.

 2012

-Following the January 2012 Northern Nigeria attacks, which left over hundreds of casualties, Abubakar Shekau, a former deputy of Mohammed Yusuf, appeared in a video posted on YouTube.
 According to Reuters, Shekau took control of the group after the death of Yusuf in 2009.
 Authorities had previously believed that Shekau died during the violence in 2009.
 By early 2012, the group was responsible for over 900 deaths.
 On 8 March 2012, a small Special Boat Service team and the Nigerian Army attempted to rescue two hostages, Chris McManus and Franco Lamolinara, being held in Nigeria by members of the Boko Haram terrorist organisation loyal to al-Qaeda.
 The two hostages were killed before or during the rescue attempt.
 All the hostage takers were reportedly killed.